No volumes are associated with this topic

 |Philadelphia's Gas Company|

-Philadelphia's Gas Company was started in 1830, and acquired as a City property in 1860.
+Philadelphia's Gas Company was started in 1830 and acquired as a City property in 1860.
 Before that time, an occasional mansion would have its own private gas house, fermenting gas for central lighting and heating, and apparently the scene of other carryings-on, leading to the derogatory title of "Gas House Gang".
 That was long before any thought of city corruption, or politics, or even professional Baseball.
 For nearly a century, municipal gas works would produce "Manufacturer's Gas" by fermentation of various discarded materials, but when the "Big Inch" pipeline was converted to natural gas at the end of the World War II, at least people stopped committing suicide with it (natural gas didn't work), and most cities sold the gas company to private owners.
-Gas work have long had the reputation of featherbedding and corruption, selective collection of gas bills, and a fair amount of graft.
+Gas work has long had the reputation of featherbedding and corruption, selective collection of gas bills, and a fair amount of graft.
 Perhaps much of this is a legend of the past, but I wouldn't bet much money on it.
 It suddenly got into the news lately, when a Connecticut company made a cash offer for PGW, the local gas company.
 The Mayor liked the idea and brought it to City Council, which refused even to consider it.
 The newspapers had recently had a run-in with Mr. Dougherty, the President of the Electricians Union, over the conviction of the union for arson of the Chestnut Hill Quaker Meeting House, and there's no doubt the news coverage of the Gashouse sale offered the public a dim perception of City Council politicians and their pro-union behavior.

 Our lawyer guests felt this was a little unfair.
-The Mayor did request a hearing on the matter, but he is not a member of City Council, and needed a member to introduce the topic for discussion.
+The Mayor did request a hearing on the matter, but he is not a member of City Council and needed a member to introduce the topic for discussion.
 After the Council President expressed an unfavorable position, no other member of Council was willing to introduce it.
 So the matter was dropped for lack of a sponsor.
 While there is little doubt much was beneath the surface, it is a little imprecise to say the Council blocked the matter from consideration.
 The next time the City Charter comes up for review, it would seem reasonable to allow the Mayor to introduce measures by himself, perhaps by giving him ex officio membership.
 Leaving him without some way to start a discussion, as he was humiliated to admit in public, does seem a little awkward.
 But it permits it to be said they actively blocked him, in this particular case.

 |Gov. Tom Corbett|

 Let's be sure we remember the biggest news in this state for a decade, has been the discovery of shale gas, leading to energy independence, low energy prices, and potential prosperity.
 Governor Corbett had refused to allow taxes on the shale extraction, and a lot of politicians had been counting on getting a piece of this action for their own local purposes.
 In the November 2014 election, there had been a Republican landslide across the whole nation, including the Pennsylvania Legislature.
 But Republican Governor Corbett was swept out of office, in a striking exception to the landslide.
 One of the visiting lawyers mused that Philadelphia's Democratic Mayor was probably looking for some state assistance in his struggling budget problems, and perhaps, just perhaps, that was the reason he was acting in such a wayward manner in this gashouse thing.
 No one was talking.
-After all, it was common belief that gas transmission lines were all sewed up, many stronger politicians had got there first, and gas for Philadelphia was a non-starter.
+After all, it was a common belief that gas transmission lines were all sewed up, many stronger politicians had got there first, and gas for Philadelphia was a non-starter.
 Since no one is willing to talk about it, everybody has a right to his own guess.
 Here's mine.

 |James P. Torgerson|